Edison Liu: Professional appointments

 Liu has served as Professor, President Emeritus, and Honorary Fellow at The Jackson Laboratory, where he was previously President and CEO from 2011 to 2021.
 From 2001 to 2011, he was Executive Director of the Genome Institute of Singapore, and concurrently served as Chairman of the Governing Board of the Health Sciences Authority of Singapore (2007–2011).
 Prior to that, Liu was Director of the Division of Clinical Sciences at the National Cancer Institute (1996–2001).

 At the University of North Carolina at Chapel Hill, he held several academic and leadership roles, including Chief of the Division of Medical Genetics and Professor in the Departments of Medicine, Epidemiology, Biochemistry, and Biophysics (1995–1996), Associate Professor (1993–1995), and Assistant Professor in Medicine and Oncology (1987–1993).
 He also directed the NIH-designated Specialized Program of Research Excellence in Breast Cancer from 1992 to 1996.

 Research

 Liu's scientific research has focused on the functional genomics of human cancers, particularly breast cancer (identifying the tandem duplicator phenotype genomic configuration), discovering new oncogenes (AXL family of receptor tyrosine kinases), and deciphering the dynamics of gene regulation on a genomic scale that modulates cancer biology.
 His work has spanned basic to population sciences to translation to the clinic.
 He has authored over 320 scientific papers and reviews, and co-authored two books.

-In his spare time, Liu pursues jazz piano and composition, and writes for the lay public on science, medicine and society.